aiknow-public/hera-blueprint/README.md

 ## Development
 In order to allow easy and agile development of your worflows, the best way to do so, is using codespaces.
-The DevContainer used by codespaces for this repository is preconfigured, allowing to start developemnt without much configuration of an IDE.
+The DevContainer used by codespaces for this repository is preconfigured, allowing to start development without much configuration of an IDE.

-Basically you just run [run_workflow.sh](./run_workflow.sh), which does the following:
+Basically you just run [run_workflow.sh](./run_workflow.sh) in your codespace, which does the following:
 - First, it generates an ephemaral docker container based on your code (incl. python dependencies) and pushes this to the container registry.
 - Afterwards it starts a Workflow which references the new container.
 - Finally it outputs the logs of your Workflow steps to the termninal.